 What follows within this article therefore, and through confirmation of some of its central tenets on the part of U.S. Intelligence services (see Question #17 near end of article), does not constitute a conspiracy theory.
 Its construct follows:

-In the January to March timeframe of 2018, the People’s Republic of China experienced a biosafety level (BSL) lab leak of a furin cleavage edited and 4% modified, human-optimized SARS coronavirus.
-The Chinese Communist Party mandated that this release be kept confidential, hoping that it would die out, as did SARS-CoV-1.
+In the January to March timeframe of 2018, the People’s Republic of China experienced a biosafety level (BSL) lab leak of a furin cleavage and otherwise 4+% modified, human-optimized SARS coronavirus.
+The Chinese Communist Party mandated that this release be kept confidential because the virus contained an inactivated biowarfare peptide (proline-weakened staphylococcal enterotoxin B – or ‘SEB’) in its RNA.
+Their hope was that the virus would just burn out through excessive mutation, as did SARS-CoV-1.
 The virus ended up spreading more quickly than they had anticipated however, propagating through central Africa and the longitude East 65 through 180 contiguous set of nations – a common geographic corridor through which novel flu and cold viruses have initially propagated in the past.

-This proto-SARS-CoV-2 virus accelerated in its human-adaptation and infected a much larger host base than the CCP had anticipated, conferring a high degree of natural immunity to the virus inside more than 66 mostly contiguous nations initially infected.
-This less virulent form of proto-Covid was dangerous primarily to those over age 85 and was mistaken by apportionment sentinel sampling as high rates of influenza in both 2018 and 2019.
-Given the younger population demographic comprised by most those nations initially infected, along with the virus’ high percentage of asymptomatic transmission, the proto-Covid illness proliferated undetected while its human host antibodies waned over the ensuing two years.
+This proto-SARS-CoV-2 virus accelerated in its human-adaptation and infected a much larger host base than the CCP had anticipated, conferring an extraordinarily high degree (47 to 1) of natural immunity to the virus inside more than 66 mostly contiguous nations initially infected.
+This less virulent form of proto-Covid was dangerous primarily to those over age 85 and was interpreted by apportionment sentinel sampling as high rates of influenza in both 2018 and 2019.
+Given the younger population demographic comprised by most those nations initially infected, along with the virus’ high percentage of asymptomatic transmission, the proto-Covid illness proliferated undetected by its victim nations while its human host antibodies waned over the ensuing two years.

 What the astute ethical skeptic may notice is that this hypothesis bears critical elegance.
 In other words, its construct both addresses every ‘must answer’ or critical path question we just outlined with regard to Covid-19, and achieves this without having to resort to assembling highly convoluted and risky stacks of conjecture in order to do so.
 The prosecution of this series of 17 critical path questions is outlaid with in this article.
 One should note however, that the following is not a ‘study’; rather it is an argument and petition for plurality under Ockham’s Razor.